Esri/geodev-hackerlabs/design/create_a_new_map.md

 		NOTE: Do not select the `xxx_Styled` layers.

-	2. Clikc `Add` to add each layer to the map.
+	2. Click `Add` to add each layer to the map.

 	3. Click `Done Adding Layers`.